chirag3vadher/stock-price-prediction/README.md

 To run the project, follow these steps:

 1. Install the required dependencies by running `pip install -r requirements.txt`.
-2. Execute the `main.py` script located in the `src/` directory to run the entire pipeline.
+2. Execute the `train.py` and `deploy.py` script located in the `models/` directory to run the entire pipeline.

 ## Detailed Explanation